 Here is how it works.
 Most major retailers follow a practice called the Scanning Code of Practice, or SCOP for short.
 This code is in place to make sure that if a particular price is displayed for a product, then that is the price that you are charged.
 Most of us expect that if we see a price listed on the shelf, it will scan in at that price.
 But that isn’t always the case.

 What if the price of the product is over $10?
-Well, in that case, you get $10 off the total price.
+Well, in that case, you get $10 off the total amount.
 Either way, you save money!

-In order to benefit from this code, the most important thing to do is to take note when a special price is displayed on a product you are purchasing whenever you shop at a major retailer.
-When your purchases are being scanned, watch the price that shows up, or check your receipt after your purchase.
+To benefit from this code, the most important thing to do is to take note when a particular price is displayed on a product you are purchasing whenever you shop at a major retailer.
+When your purchases are being scanned, watch the amount that shows up, or check your receipt after your purchase.
 Let the cashier know as soon as you can if you see an error.
 Once the error is confirmed, ask if the store follows the Scanning Code of Practice, and be patient with the cashier as she or he responds.
-This doesn’t happen on a regular basis for them, so it may take them a few moments to figure out what to do.
+This doesn’t happen regularly for them, so it may take them a few moments to figure out what to do.
 Then, take your free (or reduced) product home and enjoy it!

 So, every once in a while, a mistake can go in your favour – especially if you keep your eyes open at the check out lane!